Today marks the Bank of Canada’s 86th anniversary.

 EIGHT SERIES SINCE 1935

-The Bank of Canada recently issued the first note from its as-of-yet-unnamed eighth series of banknotes.
+In 2018, the Bank of Canada issued the first note from its as-of-yet-unnamed eighth series.

-Issued last November, Canada’s first vertically oriented $10 note features the portrait of Black rights activist Viola Desmond.
+Canada’s first vertically oriented note, the $10 bill features the portrait of Black rights activist Viola Desmond.

 “Banknotes are not only a secure means of payment that Canadians can use with confidence.
-They also tell the stories that have shaped our country,” said Bank of Canada Governor Stephen Poloz last November.
+They also tell the stories that have shaped our country,” said Bank of Canada Governor Stephen Poloz in November 2018.
 “Now, each time this new vertical $10 bill changes hands, it will remind us of our continued pursuit of human rights and social justice in Canada.”